Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 ----
 ## Docker Build Arguments

 Docker build arguments (`ARG`) provide a flexible way to pass variables to the Docker build process.
-These arguments can be used to customize the build process without hardcoding values into the Dockerfile.
 #### **Key Features of Build Arguments**

 1. **Definition and Usage**: